handstandtech/App-Engine-Java-remote_api/README.md

 ## NOTES

 - /* is protected and only accessible by Administrators
+- Bulk Loader is accessible via /remote_api

+## REQUIREMENTS

 - Uses Google App Engine 1.4.2
-- Bulk Loader is accessible via /remote_api
+- Eclipse Project using the Google Plugin for Eclipse 3.6

 ## INSTRUCTIONS